microsoft/ComplianceCxE/docs/playbooks/fsicc.md

 </figure>

-One the choose conditions and review percentage screen.
-Choose the direction you want to monitor communication
+On the "Choose conditions and review percentage" page.
+Choose the direction you want to monitor communication.
+You have trree options here:

 -	Inbound Detects communications sent to supervised users from external and internal senders, including other supervised users in this policy.